choresh/PspRouter/README.md

 ##### `PspRouter` (in `Router.cs`)
 Main routing engine with LLM and deterministic fallback.

-// Bandit and vector memory classes removed in pre-trained model variant

 ##### `OpenAIChatClient` (in `OpenAIChatClient.cs`)
 LLM integration with tool calling support.